Dealing with Pet Emergencies

 Breathing Stops

 If you find your pet unconscious check their breathing first.
 If they’re not breathing, call your veterinarian immediately.
-You can perform pet CPR; however, resuscitation, even done by a professional, has a very low success rate overall.
+You can perform pet CPR; however, resuscitation equipment, even done by a professional, has a very low success rate overall.

 Burns